 “Take a breather.
 We’re not going anywhere, at least not for a while.’
 Bastian looked back to the Legate’s tent and shook his head, then continued, “The Legate seems to think we don’t possess enough finesse to deal with the merchant.
 He’s sending in an Infiltrator.”

 “You’re joking, right.”
 Cid squawked, thinking his friend and commander was actually joking with them.

 “Nope.
 His exact words were for us to get cleaned up, get some rest and have a proper meal before reporting to him for our next assignment.”
 The disappointment and frustration was plain to see on Bastian’s face.

 “And why shouldn’t we?” asked Mibem.
 “We have been tracking those sods for nearly a month.
 Why shouldn’t we take some time to relax?”

-“Because we should be allowed to finish what we started.” answered Rakha.
+“Because we should finish what we start.” answered Rakha.

 “Looks like he’s off to the forge again.” started Mibem.

 “Yep.
 He’ll be fine though.
 Let’s get some food.” finished Cid.

 The three headed toward the smell of food.